 Veteran and Guardian applications can be downloaded from our website or completed online under the Applications page.
 Or, you may call us at 262-238-7740 to request that one be mailed to you.

 Q: How much does it cost?
 Who pays for the trip?

 Our veterans have already sacrificed and given so much through their service to our country, therefore we feel they should not have to pay for the trip.
 All expenses for their Honor Flight are covered.

 Flights are funded by donations from individuals, corporations, foundations, and other groups who wish to be an important part of honoring these heroes and recognize the need to get our veterans to see their memorial before it is too late.
 No funding is received from the government.
-Guardians pay $500 each for the honor of escorting a World War Two or Korean hero to Washington DC.
+Guardians pay $500 each for the honor of escorting a veteran to Washington DC.